Meet Jim, the construction hiring manager. He's all that stands between you and a high-paying construction job.

 First: look at your past non-construction jobs.
 Ask, "What do construction workers do?
 And when have I performed those duties?"

-Then use those as your bullet points.
+Then use those as your

 Next: Do a couple days of temp work or volunteering.
 Search temp construction jobs online or ask around with friends or family.